tomweavernz/Ebola-Shiny-app-/README.md

 # Ebola-Shiny-app-
 Playing with SIR models as a potential training aid for SPS risk analysis work in for the ADB/SPS Cambodian SPS trade facilitation project.
+For example, it would be great to be able to change transmission rates and susceptible populations to 'simulate' the likely impacts of, say, introduction of African swine fever (naive population) vs classical swine fever (relatively high exposure/vacc.).